 BCNF in DBMS

 BCNF (Boyce-Codd Normal Form) in DBMS, introduced by R.F.
 Boyce and E.F.
-Codd in the 1970s, is a normalization technique eliminating table redundancy and anomalies for enhanced data integrity.
+Codd in the 1970s, is a normalization technique that eliminates table redundancy and anomalies for enhanced data integrity.
 While 2NF and 3NF address certain dependencies, BCNF addresses additional constraints that can persist, causing redundancy even in 3NF relations.
-Despite 3NF's adequacy, BCNF offers a more robust solution by specifically addressing cases where 3NF falls short in eliminating 100% of redundancy due to certain functional dependencies.
+Despite 3NF's adequacy, BCNF offers a more robust solution by specifically addressing cases where 3NF falls short in eliminating 100% redundancy due to certain functional dependencies.

 What is BCNF in DBMS?